 Posted On: Feb 24, 2023

-To receive notifications about new Security Hub features and controls, subscribe to the Security Hub SNS topic in your preferred Region.
+To receive announcements about new AWS Security Hub features, subscribe to the AWS Security Hub SNS topic in your preferred Region.